RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## Media
 - All pictures were taken from [Pexels](https://www.pexels.com/).
 Specific URLs have been included within the HTML and CSS code where the files have been used.
+- Log posts have images from various sources.
+Users are encouraged to mention sources.

 [Back to top ⇧](#contents)